frankamente/java-code-test/readme.md

 4. Write a function 'composeu' that takes two unary functions and returns a unary function that calls them both.
 A unary function has a single argument and a single return value (e.g. f(d) { return d + 1}

-5. Write a function that reads from a file and prints the contents to the console
+5. Write a function that reads from a fileReader and prints the contents to the console

 6. Give an example of how a function would handle an invalid argument
 ### SQL